techiferous/tabulous/OVERVIEW.md

 * take you to '/unicorns' when clicked
 * be visible only if the user loves unicorns
-* be disabled if it's May
+* be enabled only if it's May
 * and be active whenever the UnicornsController ends up rendering the page.

 Your tab declaration would look like this: